-SB explored various structural systems at the early stages of the design, which included steel construction as well as concrete one-way beam column system, and a concrete flat plate system.
-Concrete systems generally have a better vibration resistance than steel structures because of their increase mass and stiffness.
-A hybrid system consisting of steel superstructure and concrete flat plate at below grade was finally selected as the most cost-effective system.
-A complete three-dimensional floor vibration analysis was performed by SBI to verify the adequacy of the vibration criterion.
-Buckling restraint braced frames were used as the seismic resisting system for the building.
-The brace frames were located in such a way so as not to impact the functional layout of the building was designed for the restrictive (2,000 mips) vibration criterion.
+Saiful Bouquet explored various structural systems at the early stages of the design, which included steel construction as well as concrete one-way beam column system, and a concrete flat plate system.
+A hybrid system consisting of steel superstructure and concrete flat plate below grade was finally selected as the most appropriate system as it was cost-effective and also allowed early below grade construction to start while steel was being fabricated.
+Buckling restraint braced frames were used as the seismic resisting system.
+A major portion of the building was designed for the restrictive (2,000 mips) vibration criterion.

 Nonlinear earthquake time-history analysis was used to verify (and fine-tune, as needed) the seismic performance of the building so that it met the explicit performance goals defined by Caltech.